-A number of Oxford High School Academic, Art, Drama, Music, Sport and Head’s Scholarships are awarded annually.
+A number of Oxford High School Academic, Art, Drama, Music, and Sport Scholarships are awarded annually.
 Scholarships will be held throughout a pupil’s time at the school subject to satisfactory progress and conduct.

 Prep School Year 6 pupils with a confirmed Year 7 place and external candidates who have received a Year 7 place offer will be invited to apply for Art, Drama, Music and Sport Scholarships.
 Exhibitions will also be awarded.
 Each candidate may apply for a maximum of two categories of a scholarship.
 A candidate may hold more than one scholarship, together with a bursary and an Academic Scholarship.

 An online application portal will become available in December 2022 to candidates who have received a place offer for Year 7.
 The application deadline is Thursday 5 January 2023.
 The shortlisting outcome will be communicated to parents on Monday 16 January 2023.
 Interviews for shortlisted candidates will take place from Monday 23 January 2023.
 Scholarship offers will then be communicated to parents on Friday 10 February 2023.
 See also Key Admissions Dates.

 Academic Scholarships are awarded on merit on the basis of a candidate’s performance in our entrance examinations and interview.
-Head’s Scholarships are awarded entirely at the Head’s discretion to outstanding candidates who have excelled during the admissions process.
-There are no separate Academic or Head’s Scholarship examinations or interviews.
+There are no separate Academic Scholarship examinations or interviews.
 All candidates who have received a Year 7 place offer will be considered for the Academic and Head’s Scholarships.

 Art (and Textiles)